 9. Ongoing review

-Finally, you’ll want to continue reviewing your relationship with the vendor over time to ensure it’s meeting your needs and delivering the results you want to achieve.
+Finally, you’ll want to establish your ongoing vendor evaluation process.
+We recommend using a supplier scorecard to ensure vendors meet your needs.
+This approach ensures vendors deliver the return on investment (ROI) and results you want to achieve.
 Make sure to let the vendor know about any areas where you feel they’re falling short so they have an opportunity to correct and meet your expectations.

 Who is involved in the RFP process?

-The RFP process involves several key stakeholders, such as:
+The RFP process involves several key stakeholders, including:

-- Procurement professional– The procurement professional coordinates the creation of the RFP.
+- Procurement professional – The procurement professional may be either a procurement manager or strategic sourcing manager.
+They coordinate the creation of the RFP.
 They must work with several internal team members to determine exactly what the organizational pain is and what solutions they’re most open to.

-- CFO– The CFO will evaluate costs and return on investment (ROI) to determine whether a solution is financially viable.
+- CFO or CPO – The chief financial officer or chief procurement officer will evaluate costs and return on investment (ROI) to determine whether a solution is financially viable.

-- Vendors — The vendors are the organizations who respond to the RFP and who the RFP issuers ultimately purchase from and/or partner with.
+- Vendors — The vendors are the organizations who respond to the RFP.
+These are the businesses that the buyer ultimately purchases from or partners with.